vruusmann/blog/_posts/2018-06-15-troubleshooting_pmml.md

 SEVERE: [severity=FATAL_ERROR,message=cvc-complex-type.2.4.a: Invalid content was found starting with element 'DataDictionary'.
 One of '{"http://www.dmg.org/PMML-4_3":Header}' is expected.,locator=[node=null,object=null,url=null,line=3,col=41,offset=-1]]
 ```

 The error happens on line 3 of the PMML document, and is about a missing `Header` element.
-When opening the PMML file in a text editor, then the following content is found:
+When opening the PMML document in a text editor, then the following content is found:

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>